rodrigoqueiroz/geoscenarioserver/README.md

 - Linux or Windows 10/11 + WSL2
 - Python >= 3.8

-GeoScenario Server can run natively on Linux, within a [conda](https://conda-forge.org/) environment, or on WSL2.
+GeoScenario Server can run on Linux natively or in WSL2 on Windows within a [conda](https://conda-forge.org/) environment.

 ### Deb packages for Linux native

-Tested on native Ubuntu 20.04, 22.04, 24.04, and within Windows 10 WSL2.
+Tested on native Ubuntu 20.04, 22.04, 24.04 and within Windows 10/11 WSL2 (See `WSL2-README.md` for details).

+- libxft2
 - python3
 - python3-dev
 - python3-tk